Welcome to my website

 About

-I focus on the arts, media and entertainment sectors which loosely comprise the ‘creative economy’.
-My specialisms lie mainly in the fields of political economy, public policy, film business and the wider ‘creative industries’.
+I focus on the arts, media and entertainment sectors at the core of what is sometimes referred to as the ‘creative economy’.
+My specialisms reside mainly in the fields of political economy and public policy: I work at the crossroads of regulation, innovation, culture and media business.

-I aim to help clients, colleagues and students to understand the factors driving radical change in the global creative economy, in both advanced and developing countries, and to help them navigate their way through emerging new business models and the changing competitive landscape.
+I aim to help clients, colleagues, and students to understand the factors driving change in the global creative economy, and to help them navigate their through the changing competitive landscape.

-My background is mainly in public and regulatory affairs and corporate communications.
-I was formerly a partner at Brunswick LLP and ran my own consulting firm, West Bridge Consulting, for 20 years.
-I have for many years acted as an adviser to Ingenious Media on film and other ‘creative’ investment business, and on various education and philanthropic projects.
-I am a Visiting Fellow in Creative Industries at the Institute for Creative and Cultural Entrepreneurship (ICCE) at Goldsmiths in the University of London.
+My professional background is mainly in public and regulatory affairs and corporate communications.
+After obtaining a PhD in history from Cambridge University, I began my professional career at the (now sadly defunct) National Consumer Council.
+I was subsequently a partner at the Brunswick Group (London and Brussels) and ran my own consulting firm, West Bridge Consulting, for two decades.
+For many years I acted as public affairs adviser to Ingenious Media, part of the Ingenious Group, with whom I also worked on education and philanthropic projects.
+I am a Visiting Fellow in Creative Industries at Goldsmiths in the University of London.

-I was a founder member of the UK Creative Industries Council in 2010 and chaired the advisory board of Creative Central Asia (a British Council initiative) 2017-20.
-I formerly chaired the boards of trustees of the Young Vic Theatre Company, music venue St. John’s Smith Square (in Westminster) and the London Festival of Baroque Music.
+I was appointed a founder member of the UK Creative Industries Council in 2011 and chaired the advisory board of Creative Central Asia (a British Council initiative) between 2017-20.
+I acted as legislative adviser to the government of the Kyrgyz Republic in the drafting of its Creative Industries Park Law (CIP) in 2021-22.
+I formerly chaired the board of trustees at the Young Vic Theatre Company and classical music venue St John’s Smith Square, in London.

 Consulting services